China Economic Yearbook

-China Economic Yearbook (Almanac of China’s Economy, 中国经济年鉴) is an economic yearbook that is published by the Development Research Center of the State Council of the People’s Republic of China.
-Founded in 1981, China Economic Yearbook records the development of China’s national economy and social progress annually.
+China Economic Yearbook (Almanac of China's Economy, 中国经济年鉴) is an annually published economic record that is published by the Development Research Center of the State Council of the People's Republic of China.
+Founded in 1981, China Economic Yearbook records the development of China's national economy and social progress annually.
 It reflects the general development trend of different industries and regions in China through first-hand economic data.
-Incorporating key economic documents of the central government and records of major economic events of the year, China Economic Yearbook provides comprehensive information and authoritative data about China’s economy.
+Incorporating key economic documents of the central government and records of major economic events of the year, China Economic Yearbook provides comprehensive information and authoritative data about China's economy.
 As an accurate historical record of China’s economic growth, it is regarded as a key reference for policy makers at central and local levels in China.
 It is also an indispensable source for those who conduct research on Chinese economy.